rubenvanassche/Space-Invaders/docs/Report.md

 ## Design

+### Space Invaders Element

 ### MVC
 Though there are multiple interpretations of the MVC system mine work a little bit different then the most.
 Instead of defining the model as a class with entites in and defining functions in that class to work on these entites I just used a list with entities and defined it as model.

 **Why?**

 The default interpretation is great for the aliens, you can move them just by calling one function in the controller to the model and say move.
 The model will then decide how each alien shoudl move but that's in my opinion not the function of the model.
 The model should store data and not work on data.
 So the motion controller moves the aliens in my design, it calls on each alien Entity the move function.
 This move function accepts only 4 values : UP, DOWN, LEFT, RIGHT so the Entity can decide how much he has to move.
 This can come in handy when you want some Aliens to move faster then others.
 So the computation is done by the controller and the only thing the entity should do is change it's position.

 ### Observer Pattern
 Also here I do it a little bit different, the observer pattern should be used to call the function to redraw the window with all the new elements on it.
 I haven't implemented a special observer class with notifiers.